zlehmann/js-object-oriented-bind-call-apply-readme-v-000/README.md

 in as the first argument to these methods.

 > **NOTE:** Our `greet` function is actually an instance of a `Function` class.
 > Because of this a function instance _can also have methods_.
-Function's are
+Functions are
 > things that run, but also things like `{}` in JavaScript.

 Both `call` and `apply` let us set the value of `this` to whatever we pass as the first argument.
 The difference